Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

 editor: ''

 ms.assetid:
+ms.author: robmcm
+ms.date: 01/01/2018
+ms.devlang: java
 ms.service: active-directory
-ms.workload: identity
 ms.tgt_pltfrm: multiple
-ms.devlang: java
 ms.topic: article
-ms.date: 12/01/2017
-ms.author: robmcm
+ms.workload: identity
 ---

 # How to use the Spring Boot Starter for Azure Active Directory

 ## Overview

-This article demonstrates creating an app with the **[Spring Initializr]** which the Spring Boot Starter for Azure Active Directory (Azure AD).
+This article demonstrates creating an app with the **[Spring Initializr]** that uses the Spring Boot Starter for Azure Active Directory (Azure AD).

 ## Prerequisites

-The following prerequisites are required in order to follow the steps in this article:
+The following prerequisites are required in order to complete the steps in this article:

 * An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits] or sign up for a [free Azure account].
 * A [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/), version 1.7 or later.